Taking out credit

 Difficulty Getting Credit

-If your mental health led to information being placed on your credit file which is making it difficult to get credit you can add information to your credit file to explain what happened.
+if your mental health led to information being placed on your credit file which is making it difficult to get credit you can add information to your credit file to explain what happened.

 Notice of Correction – to explain an issue on your credit file

-I am aware that my credit reference file shows that I defaulted on my loan repayments to the bank in October 2011 and that I then received a county court judgment in June 2012.
+I am aware that my credit reference file shows that I defaulted on my loan repayments to the bank in October 2011 and that I then received a county court judgement in June 2012.
 This was because I fell seriously ill around the time of the default and I had an extended stay in hospital.
 Once I recovered I returned to work and have been repaying this debt as quickly as possible.
 I have now been repaying the debt for over 4 years and it is almost paid in full.
-Please take these exceptional circumstances around the default and the court judgment into account when making a lending decision.
+Please take these exceptional circumstances around the default and the court judgement into account when making a lending decision.

 Credit Reference Agencies